Cycle Training For Children - Level 1 & 2

 See, the attached Bikeability MORI Report for further information on the positive impact the Bikeability scheme has on children and their parents.

 Please note that we do keep your details on our file for our own records and we may contact you again to let you know of future relevant Bikeability courses however your personal information will not be shared with other organisations.
-However, if you would prefer that your personal information be deleted following the course and would not like to be contacted again by our department, please let us know.
+If you would prefer that your personal information be deleted following the course and would not like to be contacted again by our department, please let us know.